- • To study the culture of bromeliads under local conditions.

 - Fill in the required information.
 Please print legibly.

-- Refer to the Membership Fee Schedule above.
+- Refer to the Membership Fee Schedule published above and on the form.

 - Make your check payable to "The Sarasota Bromeliad Society".

-- Mail your form and the check to the address on the form.
+- Mail your form and the check to the address provided on the form.

 The Sarasota Bromeliad Society had its first organizational meeting on December 5, 1976 at the Church of the Redeemer.